Aircoookie/WLED/usermods/Enclosure_with_OLED_temp_ESP07/readme.md

 # Almost universal controller board for outdoor applications
 This usermod is using ideas from @mrVanboy and @400killer

+Installation of file: Copy and replace file in wled00 directory
 ## Project repository
 -   [Original repository](https://github.com/srg74/Controller-for-WLED-firmware) - Main controller repository
 ## Features